donaldzou/WGDashboard/README.md

 ## 📣 What's New: v3.0

 - 🎉  **New Features**
+  - **Moved from TinyDB to SQLite**: SQLite provide a better performance and loading speed when getting peers!
+Also avoided crashing the database due to **race condition**.
-  - **Add Peers by Bulk: ** Now you can add peers by bulk, just simply set the amount and click add.
+  - **Add Peers by Bulk: ** User can add peers by bulk, just simply set the amount and click add.
-  - **Delete Peers by Bulk**: User can click the menu button (three-dots) on the bottom right of each configuration, and click **Delete Peers**, then select peers.
+  - **Delete Peers by Bulk**: User can delete peers by bulk, without deleting peers one by one.
+  - **Download Peers in Zip**: User can download all *downloadable* peers in a zip.
   - **Added Pre-shared Key to peers:** Now each peer can add with a pre-shared key to enhance security.
 Previously added peers can add the pre-shared key through the peer setting button.

 - 🪚  **Bug Fixed**
   - [IP Sorting range issues #99](https://github.com/donaldzou/WGDashboard/issues/99) [❤️ @barryboom]
   - [INvalid character written to tunnel json file #108](https://github.com/donaldzou/WGDashboard/issues/108) [❤️ @ ikidd]